xeqtr-zhg/hq-modal/README.md

 # hq-modal

-**Hq-Modal** is an exceptionally simple utility for managing and configuring modal windows on a web page.
+**Hq-modal** is an exceptionally simple utility for managing and configuring modal windows on a web page.
 It helps you quickly set up and trigger modals.

 The library allows you to: